Food Before One Is Just For Fun: Myth or Fact?

 As babies build their skills and get better at eating solid foods, their intake of solids will gradually increase while continuing to have breast milk or formula to meet their nutritional needs.

-Until around 9 months, breastmilk or formula should be given before solids, however, after this time you can try giving solids first, before breastmilk or formula, to encourage your baby to increase the amount of solids they’re eating.
+But after this time you can try giving solids first, before breastmilk or formula, to encourage your baby to increase the amount of food they’re eating.

 So, food before one is much more than just for fun.